 Yes!
 We very much welcome donations to KES.

 We’re seeking to increase KES's income to support our aims beyond the payment of school fees, and to back up the school fees payments to the extent that sponsorship does not cover them because of fee rises and currency movements.

-Through donations we have equipped a library and IT lab at BDA and are planning to equip a music studio.
+Through donations we have equipped a library, IT lab and music studio at BDA.

 All donations, however small, are extremely welcome and go directly to supporting KES's work.

-In particular supporters may like to consider being a regular supporter by a lower monthly donation by standing order such as £5 per month or £10 per month.
-Such donations are of particular help to KES as they enable us to do those extra things like pay for the sending of books or musical instruments and help with student’s extras and varying exchange rates issues.
+In particular supporters may like to consider being a regular supporter by a lower monthly donation by standing order.
+Such donations are of particular help to KES as they enable us to do those extra things like pay for sending books or musical instruments, help with student’s extras and cover very minimal administration costs including varying exchange rates issues.